 There are no scientific publications describing the effect of supplying a specific volume of air (ventilation) on the number of potential infections transmitted in a space, or the required degree of ventilation to achieve widely accepted infection levels.
 However, there are various guidelines, including those from the WHO and CDC, which provide recommended volumes of fresh outdoor air.1,2 The WHO guideline recommends 60 dm3/s per person for healthcare settings.
 This is significantly higher than the new-build requirements in the 2012 Dutch Building Code (Bouwbesluit).
 The Bouwbesluit 2012 stipulates a requirement of 0.9 dm3/s per m2 of floor area, with a minimum of 7 dm3/s per person for newly built habitable rooms in residential settings.
 Regarding healthcare, a threshold value of 12 dm3/s per person in bed areas and 6.5 dm3/s per person in other living areas is given.3

 The WHO roadmap was developed after an exploratory study of available literature and an assessment of available guidelines on building ventilation.
 The literature included in the study seems not to contain research specifically focused on the spread of viruses.1 Recently, The Lancet COVID-19 Commission published a report proposing Non-infectious Air Delivery Rates (NADR) to limit the risk of aerogenic respiratory infections.
-For schools, offices, and vehicles, a range is recommended from good (10 l/s/person) to best (>14 l/s/person).4
+For schools, offices, and vehicles, a range is recommended from good (10dm3/s /person) to best (>14dm3/s /person).4

 1. WHO.
 Roadmap to Improve and Ensure Good Indoor Ventilation in the Context of COVID-19.; 2021.